 Iconic Plymouth Rock, where the pilgrims first landed, remains one of the harbor town's top attractions, while nearby Plimoth Plantation proves the perfect place for families to step back in time through interactive tours showcasing how early settlers once lived.
 The Mayflower II, a life-size replica of the original vessel that carried pilgrims to America, is permanently docked at the town's picturesque harbor, and the famous Grist Mill near the Town Brook tells the story of early industry.

 History-loving travelers can wander the streets, shops, and attractions of Plymouth on their own, or embark on a guided tour that hits all the landmarks and hot spots.
 Whether it's an afternoon exploring the museums or an entire day hitting the highlights, Plymouth is a town that's perfect for families.

-For those looking for a bit of entertainment, Plymouth is a hub of arts and culture along the South Shore.
-Several free concert series are offered during the summer, with additional festivals carrying on throughout the year.
+Insider Tip: Plymouth is a hub for arts and culture, most of which is set along the South Shore.
+Several free concerts are offered in summer, with additional festivals carrying on throughout the year.